 The key capabilities of PLM software are those that enable you to manage:

 Specialized product lifecycle management applications can also provide additional features and capabilities.
 But they are often industry-specific or tailored to companies with unique workflows.

 Software development isn’t low-hanging fruit on the face of it.
-But when you know what to do and how to do it consistently, you can get more easily from A to Z—even when it comes to PLM.
+But when you know what to do and how to do it consistently, you can get more easily from A to Z—even when it comes to PLM software development.

 This brief guide will get you to Z with less hassle:

 It’s also a good idea to set up a training program for your teams before creating PLM software.
 Help your product managers, procurement specialists, and other employees acquire the required skills of operation to prevent them from getting stuck in a new system after its rollout.